MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Set-Secret.md

 ### -NoClobber

-Indicates that the command should error if a secret with the same name already exists in the vault.
+Causes the command to return an error if a secret with the same name already exists in the vault.
 By default, this cmdlet updates the secret with the new value if it already exists.

 ```yaml
 Type: SwitchParameter